- Search The Registry

 He achieved national acclaim as a consultant to Philip Morris Companies, Inc. and its subsidiaries in marketing and community affairs.
 In 1985 he was an assistant to the president, senior vice president, treasurer, and board member of Miller Brewing Company and vice president of Philip Morris, Inc. Shropshire joined Philip Morris in 1952 as a sales representative covering first Brooklyn, then Chicago, then most of the continent of Africa with increasing responsibility for sales, distribution, the training of personnel and the creation of advertising and other marketing programs.

 In 1968, Shropshire was named managing director of Philip Morris Nigeria.
 Following its acquisition by Philip Morris in 1970, Shropshire was named vice president of Miller and had responsibility for sales and distribution, marketing, strategic planning, and business development.
-Among his many accomplishments was the development of "Lite Beer" and "Miller Genuine Draft," which made Miller the second largest brewer in the world.
+Among his many accomplishments was the development of "Lite Beer" and "Miller Genuine Draft," making Miller the world's second largest brewer.

 Shropshire also managed Miller's sponsorships of the National Baseball Association, National Basketball Association, NASCAR, USAC, and other sports organizations.
 For his leadership and exemplary public service, he received numerous awards and recognition, including honorary doctorates from five colleges and universities, the Alpha Phi Alpha Distinguished Service Award, B'nai B'rith Human Rights Award, Lincoln University Distinguished Alumnus Award, and the NAACP Freedom Award for Business.